 How prepared are the students I would work with?

-Students participating in cooperative education have typically completed at least three terms of Landscape Technology coursework prior to working with you.
+Students participating in cooperative education have typically completed at least three terms of Landscape Technology coursework before working with you.
 Some are at the end of their program, nearing graduation.
-We encourage you to explore the student's preparation in an interview setting as you would with other candidates.
+We encourage you to explore the student’s preparation in an interview setting as you would with other candidates.

 How long would the student be with my company?

-Students work with you over the course of a 3 month academic term.
-Check out PCC's academic calendar to see general timelines for each term.
+Students work with you over a three-month academic term.
+Check out PCC’s academic calendar to see general timelines for each term.
 In the Landscape Technology program, they spend a total of 90 hours on site during the term.
 In some cases, students may be interested in working a second term with your company.
 If there is an opportunity to continue with your company, we encourage you to communicate with your student about this.
-Many students go on to become full time or part time employees with their cooperative education partners.
+Many students go on to become full-time or part-time employees with their cooperative education partners.